 B i o g r a p h y

-He is an alumnus of Norfolk Christian High School, and holds the Bachelor of Music degree in piano performance from Belmont University in Nashville, Tennessee, the Master of Music degree in organ performance and church music from Southwestern Baptist Theological Seminary in Fort Worth, Texas, where he studied with Albert L. Travis, and the Doctor of Musical Arts degree in organ performance and pedagogy from the University of Iowa in Iowa City, where he studied with Delores Bruch.
-For his doctoral dissertation he translated into English the encyclopedic, "L'interprétation de la musique française: 1661-1789.
-Vol. 1" by French musicologist Jean Saint-Arroman.
+He holds a Bachelor of Music degree in piano performance from Belmont University in Nashville, Tennessee, where he studied with Robert Marler; a Master of Music degree in organ performance and church music from Southwestern Seminary in Fort Worth, Texas, where he studied with Albert L. Travis; and a Doctor of Musical Arts degree in organ performance and pedagogy from the University of Iowa in Iowa City, where he studied with Delbert Disselhorst and Delores Bruch.
+For his doctoral dissertation he translated into English Jean Saint-Arroman's encyclopedic, "L'interprétation de la musique française: 1661-1789.
+Vol. 1."